theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-great-return/the-afterlife/season-1/sufi-islam/part-2/index.md

 ---
 layout: base.njk
 title: "Sufi Islam"
-description: "The seeker ascends through longing and remembrance, spiralling ever closer to the Beloved whose face was never far."
+description: "Part II of the Afterlife Scrolls: the seeker ascends through longing and remembrance, spiralling ever closer to the Beloved whose face was never far."
 excerpt: "In the Sufi path, the ascent is not made by effort, it is drawn by longing."
 tier: free
 pageId: "the-great-return-afterlife-season-1-sufi-islam-part-2"

 episode: 2
 partNumeral: II

+siteTitle: "The Gnostic Key"
+pillarTitle: "The Teachings"
+gateTitle: "The Great Return"

+seriesTitle: "Series I: The Afterlife"
+seasonTitle: "Season I: Maps of the Afterlife"
+episodeTitle: "Episode II: Sufi Islam"
-partTitle: "The Ascent & The Beloved"
+partTitle: "Part II: The Ascent and the Beloved"
 tagline: "Longing becomes ladder, remembrance becomes orbit, and the soul dances ever nearer to the Beloved."

 slug: "part-2"
 permalink: "/pillars/the-teachings/the-great-return/the-afterlife/season-1/sufi-islam/part-2/index.html"

 imgBase: "/media/the-teachings/the-great-return/the-afterlife/season-1/sufi-islam/part-2"
 imgPrefix: "sufi-islam-"
 bodyClass: "gold"

 glyph: "☪"
-glyphRow: ["☪", "☥", "☪"]
+glyphRow:
+  - "☪"
+  - "☥"
+  - "☪"

 pillar: "the-teachings"
 series: "the-great-return"
-season: "season-1"

-seriesId: "the-afterlife-s1"
-episodeId: "sufi-islam"
-partId: "part2"
-quizId: "the-afterlife-s1-sufi-islam-part-2"
-quizTitle: "Sufi Islam — Part II"
-quizIntro: "Can you see through the veil of Part II?"
-seriesMeta:
-  number: 1
-  label: "Season 1"
-  version: 1
+season: 1

 # 🕯 Publication Metadata
 author: "The Keymaker"